nautobot/nautobot/nautobot/docs/development/jobs/index.md

 * Module and class attributes, providing for default behavior, documentation and discoverability
 * a set of variables for user input via the Nautobot UI (if your job requires any user inputs)
-* a `run()` method, which is the only required attribute on a Job class and receives the user input values, if any
+* a `run()` method, which is the only required attribute on a Job class and receives the user input values, if any, as keyword arguments.
+* Optionally, any of the special methods `before_start()`, `on_success()`, `on_failure()`, and/or `after_return()` (more on these later).

 It's important to understand that jobs execute on the server asynchronously as background tasks; they log messages and report their status to the database by updating [`JobResult`](../../user-guide/platform-functionality/jobs/models.md#job-results) records and creating [`JobLogEntry`](../../user-guide/platform-functionality/jobs/models.md#job-log-entry) records.

 !!! note
     When actively developing a Job utilizing a development environment it's important to understand that the "automatically reload when code changes are detected" debugging functionality provided by `nautobot-server runserver` does **not** automatically restart the Celery `worker` process when code changes are made; therefore, it is required to restart the `worker` after each update to your Job source code or else it will continue to run the version of the Job code that was present when it first started.
+In the Nautobot core development environment, we use `watchmedo auto-restart` as a helper tool to auto-restart the workers as well on code changes; you may wish to configure your local development environment similarly for convenience.

     Additionally, as of Nautobot 1.3, the Job database records corresponding to installed Jobs are *not* automatically refreshed when the development server auto-restarts.
 If you make changes to any of the class and module metadata attributes described in the following sections, the database will be refreshed to reflect these changes only after running `nautobot-server migrate` or `nautobot-server post_upgrade` (recommended) or if you manually edit a Job database record to force it to be refreshed.